Belterra Park Gaming & Entertainment Center: History

 The track managed to survive the disastrous Cincinnati flood of 1937 and re-opened under the name of "River Downs."
 Races were and still are held primarily in summer.
 The 7-furlong turf course was created in 1956, making River Downs the 13th track in America with a grass racing strip.
 The infield grass course has drawn rave reviews from horsemen across the country.
 Hall of Fame jockey Laffit Pincay, Jr. once quoted, "This is the best turf course I've ever ridden on," after he rode Highland Crystal to victory in the Budweiser Breeders' Cup there.

 On May 17, 1976 an apprentice jockey won the eighth race at River Downs aboard Red Pipe.
 It was the race that would launch the career of one of the world's most renowned riders, Steve Cauthen.
 "The Kid", as he was called, went on to be the leading apprentice and overall rider at River Downs that season.
 He later rode Affirmed to become the youngest rider to sweep the Triple Crown.
-He eventually became a champion rider in Europe and may forever be the only jockey ever to win the Irish Derby, French Derby, English Derby and Italian Derby in addition to capturing America's "Run for the Roses."
+He eventually became a champion rider in Europe and may forever be the only jockey ever to win the Irish Derby, French Derby, Italian Derby and England's Epsom Derby in addition to capturing America's "Run for the Roses."

 During the 1980s, the Miller Genuine Draft Cradle Stakes grew to become the richest race for 2-year-olds in the state of Ohio.
 The 1983 winner, Coax Me Chad, went on to a second-place finish behind Swale in the 1984 Kentucky Derby.
 The 1984 "Cradle" winner did his predecessor one better – he won the 1985 Kentucky Derby.
 Spend A Buck not only won the Derby, but went on to win ten races and over $4.2 million, eventually being crowned American Horse of the Year.

 Over the decades, the wooden grandstand began to strain.
 River Downs Jockey Club Inc., who purchased the facility in 1975, elected to construct an entirely new grandstand, beginning immediately at the end of the 1988 racing season.

 Management kept the style of the traditional open-air grandstand.
 Wooden benches were replaced with well-spaced stadium seats, a game room was installed next to a new gift shop, and escalators ferry the bettors to an expanded mezzanine level which features numerous concession stands and Finnigans Pub.

 In addition to the $16 million grandstand, the paddock was doubled in size, accentuating the River Downs' philosophy that fans like to be close to the horses that they will gamble their money on.
 Following the 1989 reconstruction of the grandstand, several million dollars were invested in upgrading the Clubhouse.
 A new air-conditioning unit was installed, over 2500 television monitors were put in place, and the upper Clubhouse was extensively renovated with decor that included cherry wood and Italian marble.